-If a County uses vendors (which can include subrecipients, contractors or subcontractors) to provide services, and those vendors receive or have access to PHI, each vendor shall sign an agreement with the County containing restrictions comparable to HIPAA use and disclosure of PHI and further identifying the Department
+If a County uses vendors (which can include subrecipients, contractors or subcontractors) to provide services, and those vendors receive or have access to PHI, each vendor shall sign an agreement with the County containing restrictions comparable to HIPAA use and disclosure of PHI and further identifying the Department as a third-party beneficiary with rights of enforcement and indemnification from such contractors in the event of any violation of such contract or agreement.

-All county vendors shall keep Department information strictly confidential.
+All County vendors shall keep Department information strictly confidential.